geoffrey-diederichs/404CTF_WriteUps/Reversible_Engineering_1/README.md

 GG!
 ```

 We got the solution !
 Now all that remains, is sending it back to the servers immediately using Python.
-[This script](./solver.py) puts it all together and should give us the flag in few seconds :
+[This script](./solver.py) puts it all together and should give us the flag in a few seconds :

 ```console
 $ nc challenges.404ctf.fr 31998 > chall.zip && unzip chall.zip && chmod +x crackme.bin && gdb -q -x solver.py